miladrahimi/twitter-bot/README.md

 ### Sample of a Public Endpoint

-Public endpoints work without authentication and user tokens.
+Public endpoints work without authentication (user tokens).
 You can call public endpoints like the following sample.

 * Search API